This Week in WCIW #16

 We now offer an email newsletter about once a week, with news about harder-to-find programs coming to Canadian TV and streaming, and a list of recent updates to our site.
 Subscribe (for free!) below.

-Where Can I Watch is published by Joshua Gorner, North York, Ontario (full mailing address available on request).
-Our email address is hello@wherecaniwatch.ca.
+Where Can I Watch is published by Joshua Gorner, North York, Ontario, and is not affiliated with any broadcaster or streaming service.
+Our email address is hello@wherecaniwatch.ca (additional contact information available on request).
 We will store and use your address as described in our Privacy Policy.
 You can unsubscribe at any time; see our Newsletter page for more details.

 Where Can I Watch is an independent, bootstrapped web publication.
 We don't like to clutter our site with automated web ads, so we depend on our readers to support our hosting and maintenance costs.

-If you found this post useful, please consider donating directly through our Buy Me a Coffee page.
+If you find our posts useful, please consider a one-time donation through our Buy Me a Coffee page.